blockchaintp/sextant/docs/deployments/dlts/sawtooth-services.md

 where there is a nice [tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/) as well.

-This document is intended to give more specific guidance on exposing services of a Sextant deployed application, specifically on an AWS hosted Kubernetes cluster, whether EKS based or not.
+This document is intended to give more specific guidance on how to expose services of a Sextant deployed application, specifically on an AWS hosted Kubernetes cluster, whether EKS based or not.

-## Services
+## Sawtooth Services

 These examples assume that you have deployed a Sawtooth network called `test-network` in namespace `test-namespace`.